johnnyd710/johnnyd710.github.io/commonplace.md

 --- 2022-06-12 Sapiens by Yuval Harari

-Pg 182 "Contradictions create culture… best example is the crusades, Christian knights praying for peace in the morning and killing Muslims at night.
+Pg 182 "Contradictions create culture... best example is the crusades, Christian knights praying for peace in the morning and killing Muslims at night.
 Crazy how an entire society can accept the contradiction.
 Culture is constantly trying to resolve these contradictions, and this creates progress.
 Like individual freedom vs equitable society in politics today."

 --- 2022-06-12 Sapiens by Yuval Harari